TamasSzep/Framework/README.md

 	* Resources_Textures.zip -> Resources
 * Build Project/VS2019/Framework2/Timeborne.sln with Visual Studio 2019.
 * Run FrameworkTest.
 In FrameworkTest.cpp an enum switches between the OpenGL, DirectX11 and DirectX12 renderings.
+## FAQ
+* With DirectX11 the graphics device could not be created in debug configuration: try removing D3D11_CREATE_DEVICE_DEBUG when creating the graphics device, e.g. by commenting it out in CreateGraphicsDevice(...).